Light-x02/ComfyUI-FluxSettingsNode/README.md

 ## Description
 FluxSettingsNode is a combined node for **ComfyUI** that merges the functionalities of the native nodes **FluxGuidance**, **KSamplerSelect**, **BasicScheduler**, and **RandomNoise** into one powerful and flexible tool.
 This node simplifies workflows by consolidating these features while enhancing their compatibility.

+## Compatibility
+FluxSettingsNode is fully compatible with the extension [ComfyUI-ImageMetadataExtension](https://github.com/edelvarden/ComfyUI-ImageMetadataExtension).
+This integration ensures metadata compatibility with **Civitai**, allowing details such as sampler, steps, guidance, prompt, ans seed to be correctly captured and displayed on the Civitai platform.

 ## Features
 - **Combined Guidance**: Control guidance strength with precise adjustments.
 - **Sampler and Scheduler Selection**: Choose your preferred sampler and Scheduler dynamically.